Workers compensation, information privacy and health records laws regulate the exchange of personal and health information.

 - what type of information will be exchanged

-- who will be authorised to exchange and release information
+- who will have access to their information

 - the importance and benefits of the support team being able to exchange information